 Incoming search terms:

-- what to see at diagon alley universal
+- best parts of diagon alley universal

 3 thoughts on “Diagon Alley Must-Do’s at Universal Studios Florida”

 When visiting the Knight Bus, you must visit the back end.

 I would add going to Ollivanders and seeing the wand ceremony.
 There is usually a small line but its cute to see and they pick someone from your small group to do a couple of spells.
 They lead you into the wand shop after but you can pass through if you aren’t looking to purchase.

 Jordan, Ollivander’s and the wand ceremony are great little details.
 Just be sure you watch your wallet — it’s magically compelling to want a wand!